bussilab/forward-model-optimization/README.md

 # forward-model-optimization

-Supplementaries for 'Refinement of structural ensembles using experimental data and flexible forward models'
+Supplementaries for 'Refinement of molecular dynamics ensembles using experimental data and flexible forward models'

 Directory contains:
 - SI figures 1 and 2